 Extending Empathy to Families Experiencing Trauma

 As we continue this important conversation, I next wanted to turn to a more focused discussion around how to best engage with and support families experiencing trauma.
-Next week we will be joined by Janet Pozmantier, whose role as Founding Director, Center for School Behavioral Health, Mental Health America of Greater Houston has given her significant exposure to and experience in helping families navigate trauma and its effects.
+In our second webinar, we were joined by Janet Pozmantier, whose role as Founding Director, Center for School Behavioral Health, Mental Health America of Greater Houston has given her significant exposure to and experience in helping families navigate trauma and its effects.

 Just like most of us, Janet herself has suffered trauma in her past.
 She offered the experience below to begin a conversation we will extend next week on the importance of empathy, communication, and genuinely showing up for those navigating grief and trauma.

 When I was 22, my older brother (age 25) died by suicide.
 Although he was a brilliant, talented young man, he had struggled for a long time with mental health concerns.
 His death, however, was unexpected and traumatic for my parents and me.
 Compounding the trauma was the fact that at the time, mental illness and suicide were “in the closet.”
 There was tremendous stigma, especially around suicide, and I was worried people would think our family was weird and shun us.
 There was shame within my grief; it was confusing and felt selfish.

 Thinking back on how we made it through the initial dark days, what stands out most are three specific details during and after Michael’s funeral.
 The day he was laid to rest was gray and overcast, and as the eulogy was being delivered, the sun began to peek out.
 This was not lost on the clergyperson, who spontaneously remarked how this act of nature was a sign our lives would be bright once again.

 After the service was over, we returned home, where neighbors and friends brought vast amounts of food to nurture us in body and soul.
 I remember vividly several ladies bustling around the kitchen with sweat on their brows and smiles on their faces.